Artboards – Welcome to Photoshop

 Annoyance to Users

-This whole artboard mess has proven to be a real annoyance to the users.
+This whole artboard mess has proven to be a real annoyance to the users, which this site pointed out.
 Everything works fine till the size of the artboard is not changed.
 But as soon as the size of the artboard changes, the changes in canvas size creates a whole lot of problems in sharing and saving the document.

 While saving the file as JPG, PNG or other image formats using the traditional methods – Save As…(Cmd + Alt + S/Ctrl + Alt + S) or Save for Web(Cmd + Alt + Shift + S/Ctrl + Alt + Shift + S), it saves the canvas and does not save the Artboard, no matter what you do.
 The only case where this is helpful is when the Artboard and Canvas have the same dimensions.
 In the Photoshop CC 2018 which I have been using, Save for Web has been marked as Legacy, it means it is now an outdated function.
 The preferred one is the Export method to save files.